- Site Analysis

 There are two other sources of energy used for heat pumps:

-- Ground-to-air heat pumps have the advantage of fairly constant ground temperatures year-round (and so have fairly high efficiencies even on very cold winter nights) but they are considerably more expensive to set up.
-Most parts of New Zealand do not have climate extremes, or heating demands, to justify the cost.
+- Ground-to-air heat pumps have the advantage of fairly constant sub-soil temperatures year-round, typically averaging 1215°C at around 11.5 metre depth.
+They therefore have fairly high efficiencies even on very cold winter nights.
+They are considerably more expensive to install, however.
+Most parts of New Zealand do not have the climate extremes or heating demands to justify the cost.